open-telemetry/opentelemetry-python-contrib/CONTRIBUTING.md

 ### Update supported instrumentation package versions

+- Navigate to the **instrumentation package directory:**
-- Update the respective instrumentation `pyproject.toml` file in _instruments_ entry under `[project.optional-dependencies]` section
+  - Update the respective instrumentation **`pyproject.toml`** file by modifying _instruments_ entry in the [project.optional-dependencies] section with the new version constraint
-- Update instrumentation `package.py` file in `_instruments` variable
+  - Update instrumentation **`package.py`** file in `_instruments` variable with the new version constraint
-- Run command `tox -e generate` to regenerate necessary files
+- At the **root of the project directory**, run `tox -e generate` to regenerate necessary files

 If you're adding support for a new version of the instrumentation package, follow these additional steps:

-- Add new test-requirements.txt file with the respective package version required for testing
+- At the **instrumentation package directory:** Add new test-requirements.txt file with the respective package version required for testing
-- Add a new test environment entry for the package version in `tox.ini` and run `tox -e generate-workflows` to generate new workflows
+- At the **root of the project directory**: Add a new test environment entry for the package version in [tox.ini](./tox.ini) and run `tox -e generate-workflows` to regenerate new workflows accordingly.
+At the same file, search for `opentelemetry-instrumentation-{package}/test-requirements` and add a new line to point to the new test-requirements.txt you created in the previous step so tox can install the correct requirements.

 Example PRs: [#2976](https://github.com/open-telemetry/opentelemetry-python-contrib/pull/2976), [#2845](https://github.com/open-telemetry/opentelemetry-python-contrib/pull/2845)